newrelic/nr1-workshop/lab6/INSTRUCTIONS.md

 After completing this lab you should understand:

-* How to isue `queries` to New Relic's GraphQL service
+* How to issue `queries` to New Relic's GraphQL service
 * How to issue a request to the New Relic `NerdGraphQuery` service from within a Nerdlet
 * A pattern/practice for making use of data from an asynchronous request in a Nerdlet